herve4m/quay-api-operator/docs/crds/OrganizationImmutability.md

 the scripts/crd2markdown script.
 --->

-# DockerToken - Manage tokens for accessing Quay Container Registry repositories
+# OrganizationImmutability - Manage tag immutability policies for organizations and user namespaces

-The DockerToken custom resource relies on a Secret resource to provide the connection parameters to the Quay instance.
+The OrganizationImmutability custom resource relies on a Secret resource to provide the connection parameters to the Quay instance.
 This Secret resource must include the following data:

 * `host`: URL for accessing the Quay API, such as ``https://quay.example.com:8443`` for example.